 Choosing the best vegan cheese is difficult these days with so many great dairy-free cheeses now available.

-It’s not all that long ago that if you said you were in the market for vegan cheese, people might have looked at you funny.
+It’s not all that long ago that if you said you were in the market for vegan cheeses, people might have looked at you funny.

 In 2020, the game has completely changed.
-All hail vegan cheese!
+All hail vegan cheeses!